furiosa-ai/furiosa-models/docs/model_object.md

     ```

 <a name="accessing_artifacts_and_metadata"></a>

 ## Accessing artifacts and metadata

-A `Model` object includes model artifacts, such as ONNX, tflite, mapping from a tensor name to the tensor's min and max, and ENF.
+A Model object encompasses model artifacts, such as ONNX, TFLite, mapping from a tensor name to the tensor's min and max, and ENF.

-ENF format is [FuriosaAI Compiler](https://furiosa-ai.github.io/docs/latest/en/software/compiler.html) specific format.
+The ENF format is specific to the FuriosaAI Compiler.
-Once you have the ENF file, you can reuse it to omit the compilation process that take up to minutes.
+Once you have the ENF file, you can reuse it to skip the compilation process, which can take up to several minutes.
+You can acquire the ENF binary from the model_source() method.
-In addition, a `Model` object has various metadata.
-The followings are all attributes belonging to a single `Model` object.
+In addition, a Model object contains various metadata attributes.

 ::: furiosa.models.types.Model
     options: